jason-ng3/sprintfwd-backend/README.md

 1. I used DOM manipluation along with asynchronous JavaScript, as well as some storing of global state, for the frontend.
 In the future, I would prefer to use a framework like React to help manage state, as well as perform more efficient UI updates.
+2. Work on asynchronous updates when editing/deleting a member from a team, as well as editing and deleting a team.
+3. Implement the project aspect within the UI.

 =============================================================================================